chrlic/chrlic.github.io/_posts/2023-01-19-appd-mwh-otel-blog.md

 Now it is time to look at OpenTelemetry collector definition under the `openTelemetryCollectors` section.
 Each key here represents an OpenTelemetry collector later used in instrumentation rules.
 In the sample file, you can see three sample definitions with different architectures:

-- collector running as a separate Deployment.
+- Collector running as a separate Deployment.
 It will be deployed by the helm chart.

-- collector running as a sidecar container in individual Pods, which is done alongside with the agent injection automatically
+- Collector running as a sidecar container in individual Pods, which is done alongside with the agent injection automatically

 - Collector running as an unmanaged entity – on the Kubernetes or elsewhere.
 We just assume it exists.